Shuptuu/TheLink/README.md

 Version 1.6 available: \
 -Support for X AIR Edit and M AIR Edit version 1.8 \
 -New feature: \
- • Main Bus control and Lock feature in Buses Mode \
+ • Main Bus control and Lock feature in Buses Mode

-Unfortunately, due to the covid context, I’m not able to work for free anymore...
+Unfortunately, since the covid, I’m not able to work for free anymore...
 So TheLink comes now in a demo version, fully functional but with pop-up messages every 5 minutes asking for a donation.
 There’s no minimum amount, it all helps!  \
 If paypal doesn't support donations through this system in your country, you can use this link: https://www.paypal.com/paypalme/TheLinkOlivier  \